RavenBrothers/EaglerCraft/README.md

   - Created the replit

  AR-DEV-1:
-  - Created Eagler guide so ppl can code with their favorite coding languages
+  - Created Eagler dev console so ppl can code with their favorite coding languages
   - Bug fixes
-  - Made the Eagler Dev Console

  BtPlayzX:
  - Created the Eaglercraft Launcher using Python